compbiofan/SimSCSnTree/README.md

         ```-a (--amp-p)        The parameter for the Geometric distribution for the number of copies amplified. (default: 0.5)```

-    * Parameters controlling whole chromosome duplication on the branch to the root: -X, -W, -C, -E, -J
+    * Parameters controlling whole chromosome duplication on the branch to the root: -X, -W, -C, -E and -J. The whole chromosome duplications are imputed in the trunk branch connecting the normal cell and the first tumor cell if -W (--whole-amp) is 1.
+For each chromosome, the probability that it is amplified equals -C (--whole-amp-rate) and the number of copies amplified follows a geometric distribution with p specified by -J (--amp-num-geo-par) multiplied by a number specified by -E (--whole-amp-num).

         ```-X (--multi-root)   The multiplier of the mean CNV on root. (default: 4)```